2026 Finance & Accounting Hiring Outlook for Insurance, Wealth Management, and Financial Services

 How to avoid churn in 2026

-- Decide upfront whether you’re paying for a “builder” (process design) or a “caretaker” (steady-state ops)—and price accordingly.
+- Decide whether the role is a builder (process redesign) or caretaker (steady-state operation) and price accordingly.

-- Tight scope in the first intake (no stealth additions after interviews start)
+- Tight scope at intake (no stealth requirement expansion mid-search).

 Want our finance & accounting interview scorecards?